SvenvDam/svenvdam.github.io/_posts/2019-08-20-an-introduction-to-akka.md

 You can think of an `ActorRef` as the address to send the message to, much like a postal address for a letter.
 To understand how an actor responds to receiving messages, we need to talk about the *mailbox* concept.

-Each actor has its own mailbox where all incoming messages are being stored.
+Each actor has its own mailbox where all incoming messages are being enqueued.
 These messages are being stored in the same order as they were sent, regardless of who the sender of the message is.
-The receiving actor will always take the oldest message in its mailbox, process it and when it is done take the next message from its mailbox.
+The receiving actor will always dequeue the oldest message in its mailbox, process it and when it is done take the next message from its mailbox.
 Hence, messages are processed first in, first out and one-by-one.

 ## The interior of an actor